rahul-cmtai/redhunt/README.md

-# RedHunt - Verify Before You Hire
+# Red-Flagged - Verify Before You Hire

-RedHunt is a B2B verification platform that lets employers track candidates who accept offers but fail to join — helping companies hire smarter and avoid repeated no-shows.
+Red-Flagged is a B2B verification platform that lets employers track candidates who accept offers but fail to join — helping companies hire smarter and avoid repeated no-shows.

 ## 🚀 Features